Who Should Apply?

-- Completed a four year undergraduate degree at a US or Canadian University OR is a US Citizen who completed an international bachelor’s degree.
+- Completed a four-year undergraduate degree at an accredited US or Canadian University OR is a US Citizen who completed an international bachelor’s degree.

 - Applicants who have not completed one year of college math, consisting of either Calculus I and II, or Calculus I and a Statistics course, will be expected to complete these courses within the certificate program.

 - Has an undergraduate GPA of at least 3.2

 - Has at least a “B” or above in any science or math coursework taken as an undergraduate

 - Understands and can articulate his or her motivation for entering the field of medicine

 - Has tested his or her commitment to the field in volunteer, work, shadowing or other activities

 - If you are unable to obtain experience in the medical field due to the COVID-19 pandemic or other circumstances, the Admissions Committee will look for other examples of your work or volunteering which demonstrate care for others, compassion, and other qualities important in a physician.